Tikun Olam

 We moved away

-I spent the sixties variously
+I spent the remainder of the Sixties

-I surfacedmy vision cleared
+I surfaced, and my vision cleared

 I met the one